w3c/svgwg/master/coords.md

 rectangle, which is specified in user units such that there are 96 user units for each corresponding inch in the topmost rectangle.
-The bottom rectangle of the group illustrates what happens when values specified in inches are scaled.</p>
+The bottom rectangle of the group illustrates what happens when values specified in inches are scaled.

 <p>The three rectangles in the middle demonstrate the use of
 one of the relative unit identifiers, the "em" unit.
 Because